 1. Improve communication / Learn communication techniques

-Counselors or psychologists are trained to listen deeply and find meaning in the words you say and the words you don’t say.
+Counselors or psychologists are licensed professionals who are trained to listen deeply and find meaning in the words you say and the words you don’t say.
 As they listen to you as a couple, they will share communication techniques you can use to learn how to talk and listen to your significant other.

 Sometimes, we fail to truly hear what our partner is saying to us.
 And sometimes it’s hard for them to understand us because of the way we communicate with them.